Mane wins African player of year award

 She was voted ahead of Cameroon's Inter Milan player Ajara Nchout Njoya and Grace Chanda, whose Zambia side qualified for the Women's World Cup for the first time earlier this month.

-"I don't know where to start - it's a record-breaking night for me, as an individual and for Africa as a whole - I've got five today, five!"
+"It's a record-breaking night for me, as an individual and for Africa as a whole - I've got five today, five!"
 Oshoala exclaimed.

 Oshoala dedicated her award to Nigeria's Super Falcons, praising the players for the heart they showed when losing Monday's Women's Africa Cup of Nations (Wafcon) semi-final on penalties despite playing nearly an hour with only nine players.